Inside: The cutest DIY Easter wrapping paper!

 I can’t begin to explain how much I’ve been looking forward to stamping with vegetables this spring.
 When I decided to try it first on a long roll of white butcher paper to make my own Easter wrapping paper and I am thrilled with the results!

-I love how easy this project is, and how many possibilities can be had by choosing different vegetables and cutting them at varying angles.
+I love how easy this Easter wrapping paper project is, and how many possibilities can be had by choosing different vegetables and cutting them at varying angles.
 My favorite by far was the carrot cut into a half moon shape.
 Repeated in long lines it gives a great, graphic punch.

-To make the vegetable stamped wrapping paper, choose a few favorite veggies to work with.
-Besides the half moon carrots, I also loved how the cut brussel sprout flowers, the sliced bell peppers and the celery looked (you’ll see that one later this week).
+First, choose a few favorite veggies to work with.
+Besides the half moon carrots, I also loved how the cut brussel sprout flowers, the sliced bell peppers, and the celery looked (you’ll see that one later this week).

 Use acrylic paint and brush it onto the cut vegetables with a small foam brush (it lends to a cleaner stamp then dipping them).
 Press down on the paper to apply and let dry.

-Photography done in collaboration with Pictilio for A Subtle Revelry.
+Photography was done in collaboration with Pictilio for A Subtle Revelry.